ZigBee Temperature and Humidity Sensors for Smart Buildings and HVAC Systems (2026 Guide)

 • Backup Alerts: Sends alerts to both facility managers and third-party compliance teams if temperatures deviate by ±1°C, preventing costly product recalls.

-1. Can the PIR323’s temperature/humidity reporting intervals be customized for our specific B2B needs?
+1. Can the THS317’s temperature/humidity reporting intervals be customized for different smart building or industrial monitoring requirements?

 Yes.
-OWON offers flexible configuration via the PIR323’s MQTT API:
+OWON offers flexible configuration via the THS317’s MQTT API:

 • For real-time needs (e.g., industrial machinery monitoring): Set intervals as low as 1 minute.